scottellis/gum-opencv-test/README.md

 Quick test that opencv is working on your gumstix or anywhere I suppose, but really just to test OE installation of the proper tools.

 ## Warning

-I don't like how OE chooses to package up the opencv stuff and when I choose the opencv-dev I expect to get both headers and libraries or its just not that useful.
-But that's just an opinion, though I've yet to meet another developer that wasn't equally suprised the the *-dev package doesn't really let you do any development.
+I don't particularly like the way the OE developers chose to package the opencv stuff.
+I use a modified opencv recipe so that opencv-dev installs both headers and libraries.
+I have no use for any opencv code samples on a gumstix.

-So here's my patch to the recipes/opencv/opencv_svn.bb recipe
+So here's my one-liner patch to the recipes/opencv/opencv_svn.bb recipe

 ### make-opencv-dev-useful.patch